Many a freelancer has plunged right into business without much preparation. Some swim, others sink.

 1. A fat emergency fund

-An emergency fund is the rock-bottom basic thing you need.
-With no money to tide you over when work is thin — as it will be now and then — you can forget your freelance dreams.
+Self-employed folks and freelancers are some of the happiest workers in America.
+Key to enjoying that freedom is a solid emergency fund.
+Without money to tide you over when work is thin — as it will be now and then — you can forget your freelance dreams.

-What’s “fat”?
-Some financial advisers suggest a fund that can cover you for six months.
+Some financial advisers suggest your emergency fund should cover you for six months.
 Consider more, though.
-It can take 60 to 90 days or more to complete some jobs.
-That’s not counting how long it takes to land new clients, or to get some clients to pay you.
+It can take 60 to 90 days or more to complete some jobs, land new clients or get some clients to pay you.

 Freelancing is great for all the reasons you’d suspect: flexibility, freedom from office politics, less commuting and more job satisfaction are a few.
 But the insecurity never stops.

 Redundant systems are crucial for freelancers.
-If a computer failure makes you miss a client deadline, you’ll look like a bozo.
-So, keep a dependable second computer for such events.
+Don’t let a computer failure make you miss a client deadline.
+Have a dependable second computer as a backup.

-It doesn’t have to be a brand new MacBook Air with Thunderbolt display and 12 hours of battery life.
-It just needs to get you online and able to communicate and send files to client.
+It doesn’t have to be a brand new top-of-the-line system, just something good enough to reliably get you online and back to work.

 8. A tax adviser who understands freelance life

 You’ll need a tax adviser experienced at working with freelancers.
-Even if you’re happy doing your own taxes, consider professional help for the first year so you understand the requirements, get the right start with bookkeeping and have help weighing whether to incorporate.
+Even if you’re happy doing your own taxes, consider professional help for the first year to understand the requirements, get the right start with bookkeeping and have help weighing whether to incorporate.

-There are plenty of perks to freelancing.
-But one thing you’ll miss is your old employer’s contributions toward your Social Security and Medicare taxes.
+One thing you’ll miss is your old employer’s contributions toward your Social Security and Medicare taxes.
 Now that you are both employer and employee, you’ve got to pay all of it.
-According to the Internal Revenue Service, the current rate for:
+According to the Internal Revenue Service, the self-employment tax rate is 15.3% total.
+Here’s the breakdown:

-You’ll probably also miss the tax contributions your old company deducted from your paycheck and sent to the IRS.
-Now, you must file quarterly tax payments and master the rules for estimating what they should be.
-An accountant helps here, too.
+Now, you also must file quarterly tax payments and master the rules for estimating what they should be.
+An accountant helps there, too.

 9. A plan for having fun